 You have the right to request:

 Access to personal data that we hold about you.
-We charge an administrative fee of £5 for this.

 The correction of your personal data when incorrect, out of date or incomplete.

 Withdrawal of consent, or object and we have no legitimate overriding interest, or once the purpose for which we hold the data has come to an end (such as the end of a contract).

 That we stop using your personal data for direct marketing (either through specific channels, or all channels).